ibm-cloud-docs/sell/managed-professional-service-get-start.md

 Now that you completed the onboarding tasks, you're ready to manage published engagements.

-- To manage published engagements as a partner, see [Administering managed professional service as a partner](/docs/sell?topic=sell-consume-mps-partner&interface=ui).
+- To manage published engagements as a client, see [Consuming managed professional services as a client](/docs/sell?topic=sell-consume-mps-client).
-- To manage published engagements as a client, see [Consuming managed professional services as a client](/docs/sell?topc=sell-consume-mps-client).
+- To manage published engagements as a partner, see [Administering managed professional services as a partner](/docs/sell?topic=sell-consume-mps-partner).

 To get an overview of all the tasks involved in the process, see the [Checklist for selling managed professional services on {{site.data.keyword.cloud_notm}}](/docs/sell?topic=sell-checklist-mps&interface=ui).
 {: tip}